ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>Every $1 spent on better interactions can return up to $100, yet 88% of people say they are less likely to come back after a poor visit…
 Continue reading on Medium »</blockquote>

-<h3>8.
-Future-Proof Your Brand with Cutting-Edge Web App Design - <a href="https://medium.com/@marketing_99596/future-proof-your-brand-with-cutting-edge-web-app-design-4d45a4ff7c85?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Instinct Design Studio`**

-<blockquote>In today’s rapidly evolving digital world, a strong online presence is essential for business success.
-As consumers increasingly interact…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+I Built a JavaScript Full Stack App With Zero Cloud Services — Here Is the Complete Architecture - <a href="https://javascript.plainenglish.io/i-built-a-javascript-full-stack-app-with-zero-cloud-services-here-is-the-complete-architecture-0f5515c9a9c3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Huzair Awan`**

+<blockquote>Cloud is not mandatory — the self-hosted full stack architecture that eliminated every monthly subscription.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Next.js SSR vs SSG vs ISR: Choosing the Right Rendering Strategy - <a href="https://medium.com/@nithinvp3599/next-js-ssr-vs-ssg-vs-isr-choosing-the-right-rendering-strategy-ece31dff0a45?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nithinbarath V.P`**

+<blockquote>A practical guide to understanding Server-Side Rendering (SSR), Static Site Generation (SSG), and Incremental Static Regeneration (ISR) in…
+Continue reading on Medium »</blockquote>

+<h3>3.
 JavaScript ES2026: Temporal API, Decorators and New Methods -A Complete Guide - <a href="https://medium.com/@manisuec/javascript-es2026-temporal-api-decorators-and-new-methods-a-complete-guide-1f21553a0756?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Manish Prasad`**

 <blockquote>ECMAScript 2026 (ES2026) represents one of the most significant updates to JavaScript in years.
 After nearly a decade of development…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 7 Node.js Security Vulnerabilities That Every Express Application Is Probably Vulnerable To - <a href="https://javascript.plainenglish.io/7-node-js-security-vulnerabilities-that-every-express-application-is-probably-vulnerable-to-9d6250be15eb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>I audited twenty Express apps — these vulnerabilities appeared in almost every single one of them.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>5.
 I Built the Same App Twice to Race a Rust Bundler — Here’s the Twist I Didn’t See Coming - <a href="https://medium.com/@rohanayush05/i-built-the-same-app-twice-to-race-a-rust-bundler-heres-the-twist-i-didn-t-see-coming-6bd742770294?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rohan Ayush`**

 <blockquote>What I thought was a build-speed experiment turned into a lesson about who “fast” is actually for.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 JavaScript Temporal API — Dates and Times Are Finally Fixed - <a href="https://medium.com/@aniket_singh/javascript-temporal-api-dates-and-times-are-finally-fixed-4782ed740e8c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aniket Singh`**

 <blockquote>The most exciting JavaScript feature in years — no more Moment.js, no more Date bugs
 Continue reading on Medium »</blockquote>

-<h3>5.
-8 JavaScript Security Vulnerabilities Every Developer Must Know and Fix Right Now - <a href="https://javascript.plainenglish.io/8-javascript-security-vulnerabilities-every-developer-must-know-and-fix-right-now-10bb30729669?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>XSS, CSRF, prototype pollution, injection — real vulnerabilities with real prevention code for every single one.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>